lucasdietrich/caniot-rust-controller/readme.md

 - Try to merge device actions and jobs.
 Can an action be a scheduled job ?
 - Retrieve time from function argument instead of calling Utc::now() or Local::now() everywhere
 - Allow to log to file
+- Use nginx instead of rocket to server static files (UI)

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00